cmubig/arc-icra23/index.md

  and policy makers, the workshop will encourage participants to engage in rich conversations and exchange of ideas in order to build a valid and coherent system of measure for robotics capabilities.

-The outcome of the workshop will have a long-term impact on the AI and Future of Skills project.
-In addition to the commissioned papers for the conference, outcomes from discussions and exchange of ideas will be incorporated in OECD future reports and work to develop a set of measures of AI and robotics capabilities for policy makers.
+The outcome of the meeting will have a long-term impact on the AI and Future of Skills project.
+Outcomes from discussions and exchange of ideas will be incorporated in OECD future reports and work to develop a set of measures of AI and robotics capabilities for policy makers.
 Moreover, this workshop will be the occasion for the project to enlarge its multi-disciplinary expert community to robotics experts willing to contribute to this work.